Who We Are

-Chris Gould is the Judging Chair of the Intel International Science and Engineering Fair 2014, being held May 11-16 in Los Angeles, CA. Judges, volunteers, and interpreters are still needed to support the fair.
+Chris Gould is the Judging Chair of the Intel International Science and Engineering Fair 2014, being held May 11-16 in Los Angeles, California.
+Judges, volunteers, and interpreters are still needed to support the fair.

-I also dreamed of going to ISEF back in those days, but I never had a chance to qualify because at the time there weren’t any science fairs affiliated with SSP in the southern California area.
+I also dreamed of going to ISEF back in those days, but I never had a chance to qualify because at the time there weren’t any science fairs affiliated with the Society in the southern California area.
 I had a book about how to do a science fair project with pictures from ISEF in it.
 It’s the granddaddy of all science fairs, and the one to which all science fairs ought to aspire.
 Young scientists who are truly interested in science and have done something that they want to talk about have an obvious connection with this event where their work can be showcased.

 My job as the Intel ISEF Judging Chair is to make sure that there are enough judges to ensure that every single student in every single category gets a fair hearing for their project, and an adequate opportunity to interact with experts in their field.
 Students who make it to Intel ISEF have typically gone through several layers of qualifying fairs and they deserve to be treated with respect.
 This means that I need to recruit enough judges so that each student gets an adequate number of interviews.
 My goal this year is for each project to have 10 interviews with different judges.